How IoT is reshaping the future of farming?

-Drones are being used in agriculture in order to enhance irrigation system, crop monitoring, crop health assessment, planting, soil and field analysis.
+Drones are being used in agriculture in order to enhance irrigation systems, crop monitoring, crop health assessment, planting, soil, and field analysis.

 4. Optimized Resources

 IoT connectivity to enable remote monitoring and operation on farming machinery and equipment in order to get insightful data.
-This way, farmers can easily track a working efficiency of different variables and take informed decisions.
+This way, farmers can easily track the working efficiency of different variables and make informed decisions.